Skip to content

 • Computation: The chained execution of steps is implemented with joblib.Parallel using process-based parallelism.
 The cluster-specific backends of Dask, Ray, Spark, and custom ones can be used.
 The step functions and run objects must be serializable with cloudpickle.
 You can directly handle the evaluation of your runs without joblib, with less automation and more flexibility.

-• Persistence: The default database is SQLite, and its limits apply.
+• Persistence: The default database is SQLite, and its limits do apply.
 You can connect to any SQL database supported by SQLAlchemy.
-Database persistence supports a wide range of types, including bool, int, float, string, UUID.uuid, bytes, dict, list, tuple, set, Numpy, Pandas and PyArrow objects.
+Database persistence supports a wide range of types, including bool, int, float, string, UUID.uuid, bytes, dict, list, tuple, set, NumPy, Pandas and PyArrow objects.
 The Data store interface is designed to handle out-of-database large objects.
 Compression is available and disabled by default.

 Requirements#

-• Python 3.10+
+• Python 3.9+

 • SQLAlchemy 2.0+, Pandas 1.5.3+, and Joblib 1.3.2+ (installed as dependencies)